-Policies and institutional structures are meaningless if they fail to deliver the services which people need.
-Institutions need to identify and focus on their clients, customers and users; and ensure that the policies which they implement result in practical, effective and sustainable service delivery.
-It is particularly important in developing countries to ensure equitable access to services for the poor and most vulnerable, and to ensure that their voice is heard in both the design and implementation processes.
-We work with communities, service providers and institutions in both the public and private sectors to help ensure that these key linkages are understood, strong and effective.
+Policies and institutional structures are meaningless if they fail to deliver the services that people need.
+Institutions need to identify and focus on their clients, customers and users; and ensure that the policies they implement are practical, effective and sustainable.
+It is particularly important in developing countries to ensure services are accessible to the poor and most vulnerable, and to ensure that their voice is heard in both the design and implementation processes.
+We work with communities, service providers and institutions to ensure that these links are strong, effective, and understood.
+Examples of our work include:

-Kenya - Governance Support.
-LDP conducted an independent appraisal of the Kenya Governance Support Programme in accordance with DANIDA's Aid Management Guidelines.
-The appraisal provided guidance on the feasibility and effectiveness of the proposed institutional framework for programme implementation.
+- Conducting an independent appraisal of the Kenya Governance Support Programme (KGSP) in accordance with Danida's Aid Management Guidelines.
+(Danida, 2010).